otaviowillow/rb-kids/src/pages/policies/index.md

 ### Snacks and Lunches

-#### RB Kids Breakfast, Lunch & Snack Program (Optional)

-In consultation with a licensed dietician and in collaboration with the Chef Manager of the Kelowna Café we offer a healthy breakfast, lunch and snack program.
-We follow the recommendations set out by the Canada Food Guide for young children.
-Please contact the program manager for information and registration.
-Please note this is not included in your child care fees.

-#### Open Snack

-At RBA Child Care, we provide nutritious snacks each day through an Open Snack Program for our older Toddlers, 3-5 and Multi-Age children.
-We ask that each child contribute a fruit or vegetable to our snack basket daily.
-These baskets can be found at the entry way to the classrooms; just by the sign in sheets.
-(Examples of items for the baskets include – an apple, an orange, a cucumber, a carrot etc. Please only send whole fruits or vegetables).
-The teachers will prepare these items and place them onto a snack plate which will be shared with the children.
-Snack is available to the children throughout the day and children are encouraged to serve themselves when they are hungry.

 #### Lunch

 Lunch is a very important part of your child’s day.
 We include the following in our menu each day.
 For parents bringing their child